armcha/Easy-Fragment-Argument/README.md

  ```java
  @Argument
  ```
- annotation to pass arguments,and name of fragment which will receive argument
+ annotation to pass arguments,and name of fragment which will receive arguments
  ```java
  @Argument(FirstFragment.class)
  private String name = "Test name";